Mikie Sherrill: 2020

 Sherrill had a closer contest for reelection in 2020, defeating Republican tax lawyer Rosemary Becchi, 53.3% to 46.7%.
 That year Joe Biden became the first Democratic presidential candidate to win the 11th district since it assumed its present configuration in 1984, carrying the district with 52.7% of the vote.

 2022

 With redistricting following the 2020 census, the 11th District became somewhat friendlier for Sherrill.
 It was pushed further into Essex County while losing its share of heavily Republican Sussex County.
 Had the district existed in 2020, Biden would have carried it with 58% of the vote.
-Sherrill won by a much wider margin than in 2020, defeating Republican nominee Paul DeGroot, 59% to 40.2%.
+Sherrill won by a much wider margin than in 2020, defeating Republican Passaic County assistant prosecutor Paul DeGroot, 59% to 40.2%.

 2024

 In 2024, Sherrill easily won the Democratic primary over real estate consultant Mark De Lotto with 93.6% of the vote.
 In the general election, she was reelected with 56.5% of the vote over Belleville building inspector Joseph Belnome.
 Sherrill outperformed the Democratic Party's concurrent nominees for president and Senate, as Kamala Harris won 53% of the district's vote and Andy Kim won 54%.
 The New Jersey Globe partially attributed Belnome's political unpopularity to his attendance at the January 6 United States Capitol attack.